gaverhae/blog/blog/content/md/posts/2021-03-14-removing-a-directory.md

 # chmod 4775 remount.sh
 ```

-we could use run it as a normal user:
+we could run it as a normal user:

 ```shell
 $ ./remount.sh